joaomelo/arc/README.md

 # Arc

-ARC is experimental web app that aims to help individuals, organizations, communities and families to collaboratively organize their work pipeline using an impact driven mindset.
+ARC is an experimental web app that aims to help individuals, organizations, communities and families to collaboratively organize their work pipeline using an impact driven mindset.

 # Core Concepts